frank-a-bruno/HiredHenchman.github.io/README.md

 Generate revenue through partnerships with System Integrators, Value Added Resellers, Platform-as-a-Service Providers, OEM ISV's and other Managed Service Providers who can generate additional revenue with you.
 Use Contingency Plans as a part of their Product Management/Product Marketing.
 Used to instill trust and to overcome the risk objection to doing business with small unknown risky Developers.

-## Crafting the right Contingency Plan
+## Crafts the right Contingency Plan
   Requirements gathering
   Triggering Conditions defined
   Operational Supportability - Deposit Materials defined